 \section{Computably locally compact subtrees of $\NN^*$}

-\cref{def:comploccompact} in this section introduces computably locally compact trees.
-This purely computability theoretic concept will be of central technical importance for the whole paper.
+\cref{def:comploccompact} of this section introduces computably locally compact trees.
+This purely computability-theoretic concept will matter for the whole paper.
 For basics on computability theory see, e.g., the first two chapters of~\cite{Soare:87}, or the first chapter of~\cite{Nies:book} which also contains notation on strings and trees.
 Our paper is mostly consistent with the terminology of these two sources.
 They also serve for basic concepts such as Turing programs, computable functions, as well as partial computable (or partial recursive) functions, which will be needed from Section~\ref{s:comp notions} onwards.
 In this section we will review some more specialized concepts related to computability.